-We trap wild Maine lobsters and crabs out of Stonington Harbor.
-We also purchase local clams, crabmeat, shrimp and fresh fish as available during season.
-The lobsters are caught using our lobster boat "Jericho III" and wire lobster traps which are made locally.
-You can call or email us with orders to be ready for pickup at the market.
+We trap Maine lobsters and crabs out of Stonington Harbor.
+We also purchase local clams, crabmeat and fresh fish during season.
+Lobsters are caught using our lobster boat, "Jericho's Way" and locally made wire lobster traps.
+Call or email us with orders to be ready for pickup at market.

 We plan to be at market all season Saturdays only, and at the Winter Market from December through April.
 We also attend the Stonington and

 John Barnstein, PO Box 5, 1461 Atlantic Hwy., Warren ME 04864, ph.
 273-2809,

 We are a family operated farm that raises broilers and turkeys on feed with no growth hormones, antibiotics or animal by-products.
 Besides all cuts of fresh chicken we also offer homemade chicken pies, chicken sausage, chicken salad, smoked chicken, rotisserie chicken, ground turkey, turkey cutlets, turkey jerkey.
 Fresh turkeys are usually available from mid October through the first of the year.
 We also offer fresh eggs and raw goat's milk.

 We grow MOFGA certified organic vegetables, herbs, mushrooms, and cut flowers.
 Try our seasonal, log-grown shiitake mushrooms, stop by for recipe ideas, beautiful fresh bouquets, or to learn about growing mushrooms.
 We cultivate a wide range of vegetables, including tomatoes, cucumbers, lettuce, carrots, spinach, arugula, kohlrabi, beets, onions, and winter squash.